Barddhaman Junction railway station: Amenities

-Barddhaman railway station has two-bedded non-AC retiring rooms and four bedded non-AC dormitory.
-The station platforms are equipped with high speed WIFI access provided by Google and RailWire.
-All platforms are equipped with escalators (1-8) with Lift facility in platform number 6-7.
-Automated ticket vending machines are there at both side of the station where tickets can be got both by giving cash, using card, UTS mobile system etc. IRCTC Vendors are available with various types of food at the station platforms.
+Barddhaman railway station has two-bedded non-AC retiring rooms and four bedded non-AC dormitories.
+The station platforms are equipped with high speed Wi-Fi access provided by Google and RailWire.
+All platforms are equipped with escalators (1-8) with a lift facility in platform number 6-7.
+Automated ticket vending machines are at both sides of the station where tickets can be purchased by cash, card, or UTS mobile system.
+IRCTC vendors offer various types of food at the station platforms.
 Purified and cold water is available at platforms.

 Bardhaman Coaching & Wagon Depot

 Bardhaman Coaching & Wagon Depot can maintain passenger trains EMU and MEMU, including one DEMU rake.
 It has a capacity of holding 71 coaches.